kaiyoo/AI-agent-Azul-Game-Competition/README.md

 This project was done as the final project of subject AI planning for autonomy.

-Our team implemented 3 algorithms: Monte Carlo Search Tree, Deep Q-learning, Minimax and chose Minimax for final agent.
+Our team implemented 3 algorithms: Monte Carlo Tree Search, Deep Q-learning, Minimax and chose Minimax for final agent.

 Ranked 12th out of 68 teams (winning rate).